schaffer-library/collections-data/pearson-diary/README.md

 The fifteen-volume diary is housed in Union's [Special Collections and Archives.](https://www.union.edu/special-collections)

-The plain text files in this repository are broken down by calendar year.
+The plain text files in this repository were generated via optical character recognition (OCR) of a transcript of the diary.
+The text is broken out by calendar year with the exception of the file named `1866-1874.txt`, which contains a summary of those years.
 A full text file of the entire diary is also available.

 This text is open for anyone to use with a [Creative Commons BY-NC-SA license.](https://creativecommons.org/licenses/by-nc-sa/4.0/)